rsvp/fecon235/README.md

 ### Partial contents of nb directory ###

+##### qdl-COTR-positions.ipynb : Use pandas to read CFTC COTR

+Commitment of Traders Report (COTR) is useful to extract market positions in precious metals, US dollar, interest rates, and equities markets.
+We develop our own scale-free measures to gauge market sentiment across time which can diverge from price directionality at interesting points.

+##### SEC-13F-parse.ipynb : Use pandas to read 13F filings from SEC

+Sort percentage allocation to long equities.
+Caveats should be noted for portfolio management.
+Module yi_secform.py, derived from this notebook, easily sums up 13F filings in one function.

 ##### fred-debt-pop.ipynb : Growth of Federal debt, its burden on the US population